ArvindRTX/Freefire-UID-Checker/README.md

 # 🔥 Freefire-UID-Checker

-![Free Fire Lookup Screenshot](https://via.placeholder.com/800x450/120A2F/00ffcc?text=Freefire-UID-Checker+Screenshot) *Replace this with an actual screenshot of your deployed site!*
+![Free Fire Lookup Screenshot](https://via.placeholder.com/800x450/120A2F/00ffcc?text=Freefire-UID-Checker+Screenshot)

 A dynamic and visually engaging web application designed to help you quickly retrieve essential Free Fire player information.
 Simply input a player's Unique ID (UID) and their server region, and the app will display their in-game Nickname, Level, Region, and Signature.